Qiskit/qiskit-aer/CONTRIBUTING.md

 1. Create a stable branch for the new minor version from the release tag on the `master` branch
 2. Build and upload binary wheels to pypi
-3. Create a github release page with a generated changelog
+3. Create a GitHub release page with a generated changelog
 4. Generate a PR on the meta-repository to bump the Aer version and meta-package version.